jhpark1013/blog/_posts/2022-05-19-where-to-start-in-contributing-to-the-linux-kernel.markdown

 - ["first kernel patch"](https://kernelnewbies.org/FirstKernelPatch) is a reference that I consistently referred to as I was making patches.
 - [Outreachy](https://www.outreachy.org/) is a great program that encourages people to work on open source.
 The Linux kernel is one of the open source communities that work with Outreachy.

+The mentors at Outreachy are immensely knowledgeable and extremely nice!
+The positive nature of the Linux kernel community, and mentors and contributors at Outreachy, is amazing.
+It's easy to criticize harshly at novice mistakes, but they chose not to; the constructive feedback was extremely valuable and I learned a lot.
+And, most people in tech will realize that everyone starts from somewhere.

 ## Patch advice
 The ["patch philosophy"](https://kernelnewbies.org/PatchPhilosophy) is a good reference.
 Before I forget, here's a log of feedback I had received after submitting my initial kernel patches.

 - `difforderfile` can sequence the order the files appear in the diff.